The History Of The Church - The Lord's Church

 In the early centuries, church of Christ congregations (congregations composed of Christians) existed throughout the Roman Empire.
 These churches had elders to guide and discipline church members per the pattern of organization commanded in the Bible.
 Elders were also known as bishops, pastors, or shepherds.
 According to the Bible, no elder is to be exalted above another.
 However, soon after the apostles' death, uninspired men from each of the local congregations in the Roman Empire designated themselves above the other elders and called themselves bishops.
 Despite Christ's and the apostles' teachings, some bishops started ruling over several congregations, causing a struggle within the church.
 Their ruling over several congregations was known as a diocese.
 Several of these bishops began to meet together and started a trend of using human rules and doctrinal statements to be used by the church congregations they ruled.
 These church laws were doctrines of mere uninspired men and not those of Christ and the apostles.
 In 325AD, the first human creed to supposedly govern all Christians was written and became known as the Nicene Creed.
 Several diocese bishops from the western regions of the Roman Empire gathered in Nicea to write the creed.
 They were called together by the Roman Emperor Constantine and not by God's authority.

-The Nicene Creed was the first human creed that was accepted by some congregations, but there were still some Christians who remained faithful and rejected this creed.
+The Nicene Creed was the first human creed accepted by some congregations, but some Christians still remained faithful and rejected this creed.
 When Constantine arranged this meeting at Nicea, he did not even claim to be a Christian.
 However, he was very influential with many congregations and even ordered the Bible to be reproduced, resulting in fifty handwritten copies.
 Constantine later died, but his form of government that he had developed in the Roman Empire influenced many congregational leaders to create a similar form of government.
 The Roman congregations developed this form of government a few years later.
 In the Roman Church, the Pope was the equivalent of the Emperor in the Roman Empire, the Cardinal was equivalent to the Advisor, and the Bishop equivalent to the Governor.
 "Pope" was the ultimate title of the Roman Church; however, this title was never used by Christ or the apostles.
 The first official Pope was likely Pope Gregory I in 590AD when the Roman Catholic Church was formed.
 Even among the apostles 600 years earlier, not one of them ever claimed such power as the first Pope claimed.

 During these early years, faithful Christians remained scattered.
 They were in small groups and often referred to as heretics because they would not follow the unfaithful and unscriptural Catholic ways.
-In approximately 610AD, the Islam faith began, and in 632AD, there was significant conflict between those of the Islamic faith and Christians.
+In approximately 610AD, the Islamic faith began, and in 632AD, there was significant conflict between those of the Islamic faith and Christians.
 In 1054, a division occurred in the Catholic Church, forming two groups, the Roman Catholic Church and the Eastern Orthodox.
 These groups had differences and varied greatly from the church that Christ established in the early days.
-As the Catholic Church grew, new doctrines, practices, ordinances, all by uninspired men, continued to surface.
+As the Catholic Church grew, new doctrines, practices, and ordinances, all by uninspired men, continued to surface.
 In the 16th century, a separate priesthood, which characterized the Jewish religion, was adopted by Roman theologians.
 The Catholic priest became a special representative of God with the power to pronounce forgiveness of sins.
 A person of the Catholic faith was required to confess sins to a Catholic priest for forgiveness.

-1 Peter 2:,45 Coming to Him as to a living stone, rejected indeed by men, but chosen by God and precious, you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
+1 Peter 2:45 Coming to Him as to a living stone, rejected indeed by men, but chosen by God and precious, you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.

 According to the Bible, every Christian is a priest; we are part of a "holy priesthood."